Top Ten Signs of Fake Fans of a Music Artist

 You've been blessed with the most important of knowledge.

-I'd love to sport my Metallica tees in public but I'm so afraid that I'm going to be called out by some elitist who thinks I'm a fake fan or poser and asked to name three songs.
+I'd love to sport my Metallica tees in public, but I'm so afraid that I'm going to be called out by some elitist who thinks I'm a fake fan or poser, and then asked to name three songs.

-What does the way you type even have to do with how much you like people?
-If you write everything without caps anywhere and don't write names with caps either that doesn't have anything to do with how much you like them.
+What does the way you type even have to do with how much you like an artist?
+If you write everything without caps and don't capitalize names either, that doesn't reflect how much you like them.

 Unless it's constructive criticism on how certain flops could've worked.